cainus/hottap/README.md

-#HotTap is an HTTP client library for node that just does what you expect.
+#hottap is an HTTP client library for node that just does what you expect.

-HotTap is a node.js library for doing http requests that is simpler (IMO) than the standard library, without trying to do much else.
+hottap is a node.js library for doing http requests that is simpler (IMO) than the standard library, without trying to do much else.
 I think it's a 'just-enough abstraction' over http to avoid leakiness and is probably useful for 90% of the common use-cases.